peter9825/ResumeBuilder/README.md

 Requirements

--Python 3
+- Python 3

--Pycharm IDE
+- Pycharm IDE

--pip updated to latest version
+- pip updated to latest version

--google.generativeai library (pip install google-generativeai)
+- google.generativeai library (pip install google-generativeai)

--API key found in secrets.txt file
+- API key found in secrets.txt file

 Running the Program

--Open the project in Pycharm IDE
+- Open the project in Pycharm IDE

--ensure that you have the google.generativeai library installed
+- Ensure that you have the google.generativeai library installed

--ensure that you have the secrets.txt file in the project files (API key included)
+- Ensure that you have the secrets.txt file in the project files (API key included)

--Run the program, it should output the resume on the command line and save it as a text file in the project directory.
+- Run the program, it should output the resume on the command line and save it as a text file in the project directory.